rekt0ro/CS2-Server-Blocker/README.md

 ## 🎯 Usage

-Download "Script File" and make it executable:
+Download script and make it executable:

     chmod +x Block.sh
 Now run it like this for example: